IonicaBizauKitchen/heroku-writings/europe.md

     $ heroku create --region eu
     $ git push heroku master

+Once the app is created, you can interact with it just like any other Heroku app.

 ## Easy App Migration with Heroku Fork

-<p>To ease the process of migrating existing applications to the Europe region, we created <a href="https://devcenter.heroku.com/articles/app-migration#fork-application">heroku fork</a> , a new addition to the Heroku CLI.
+<p>To ease the process of migrating existing applications to the Europe region, we created <a href="https://devcenter.heroku.com/articles/app-migration#fork-application">heroku fork</a>, a new addition to the Heroku CLI.
 Heroku fork copies an app's Heroku Postgres data and config vars, and re-provisions all its add-ons.
-If you have an existing app you’d like to run in the Europe region, check that you’ve got the most recent<a href="https://devcenter.heroku.com/articles/heroku-command#installing-the-heroku-cli">Heroku toolbelt</a> installed and use Heroku fork to create a running copy of your app in the new region:</p>
+If you have an existing app you’d like to run in the Europe region, check that you’ve got the most recent <a href="https://devcenter.heroku.com/articles/heroku-command#installing-the-heroku-cli">Heroku toolbelt</a> installed and use Heroku fork to create a running copy of your app in the new region:</p>

     $ heroku fork --region eu
     Creating fork myapp-332... done